PsyControLab/PsyControl/README.md

 # 🔬 Psychiatric Control Systems Lab

-## 🧠 At the Nexus of Psychiatry, AI, and Neuroscience
+## 🧠 At the Nexus of Applied Machine Learning, AI, and Neuroscience

 Welcome to our lab's GitHub page.
-We're dedicated to exploring psychiatric disorders through computational methods, focusing on the dynamics of human behavior and neural activity.
+We're dedicated to exploring order and disorders of human brain and behavior through algorithmic and computational methods.

 ### Our Research: